vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 The depthCompareOp holds the depth-testing function.
 Set to `VK_COMPARE_OP_ALLWAYS` to not do any depthtest at all.
 Other common depth compare OPs are `VK_COMPARE_OP_LESS` (Only draw if Z < whatever is on the depth buffer), or `VK_COMPARE_OP_EQUAL` (only draw if the depth z matches)

 min and max depth bounds lets us cap the depth test.
 If the depth is outside of bounds, the pixel will be skipped.
-And last, we won't be using stencil test, so thats set to VK_FALSE by default.
+And last, we won't be using stencil test, so that's set to VK_FALSE by default.

 Now we go back to the PipelineBuilder, and we add the depth state to it.